 NOTE: The bead mill method is preferred for homogenization as it is amenable for processing a large number of samples and creates less mess and potential exposure to the pathogen.
 However, automatic homogenizers or autoclaved 2 ml manual glass tissue homogenizers could be used as an alternative.

-Prepare a 10-fold dilution series of the homogenates in 0.1% Triton-X-100 in 1 x PBS with 250 l volume per dilution (ranging from undiluted to 10-7).
+Prepare a 10-fold dilution series of the homogenates in 0.1% Triton-X-100 in 1 x PBS (ranging from undiluted to 10-7).

 Spread 50 l of each diluted homogenate onto half of a BHI agar plate (in duplicate) using a sterile spreader.
 Transfer plates to a 37 °C incubator and incubate overnight.

-Keep the plates that contain up to 300 colonies/plate, discard the rest.
+Keep the plates that contain between 30 and 300 colonies/plate, discard the rest.
 Count colonies in each half of the plate and determine the mean number of colonies for duplicate spreads.

 Calculate the CFU/mg according the following equation: